Tears on My Pillow: The Imperials' original version

-Early copies of the single were credited simply to "The Imperials," a group which had previously been known as "The Duponts" and "The Chesters."
+Early copies of the single were credited simply to "The Imperials," a group that had previously been known as "The Duponts" and "The Chesters."
 Brooklyn, New York deejay Alan Freed gave the group's lead singer, Anthony Gourdine, top billing while introducing the single over the air and the moniker of "Little Anthony and the Imperials" stuck.

-"Tears on My Pillow" was a #4 hit single in the United States.
+"Tears on My Pillow" was a #4 hit single in the United States and #3 in Canada.
 Selling over a million copies, "Tears on My Pillow" was the most successful single of the Imperials' doo wop period.
 Its success would be matched only by the Imperials' 1964 single "Goin' Out of My Head."